 This blog is chock full of endless references to my utter love for time alone.
 I've always been someone who requires an incessant amount of retreat & recharging.
-If life was like a dating profile where I'm asked to define myself in offensively small boxes, 'independent' would without a doubt be the first word come to come to mind.
+If life was like a dating profile where I'm asked to define myself in offensively small boxes, 'independent' would without a doubt be the first word come to mind.
 I've lived alone for quite a long time, traveled alone, and grew up an only child with strong skills in self entertainment.

 The thing is.. the last 14+ years I wasn't really living alone.
 I always had the companionship of my sweet baby dog Macaroni.
 My heartbeat outside my body, dictating our daily schedule and providing a constant sense of presence and camaraderie.
 Life is vastly different without him.